EMAIL ME________ RUSSIAN.ANTIQUE@GMAIL.COM

-First of all, it's not His Majesty's own Service but Her Majesty because in 1829 Nicholas I gave the just built homestead as a gift to his wife Alexandra and the so-called place Dacha (Cottage) started bearing her name Alexandria.
+First of all, it's not His Majesty's own Service but Her Majesty because in 1829 Nicholas I gave the newly built homestead to his wife Alexandra as a gif and the so-called place Dacha (Cottage) started bearing her name Alexandria.

 The white rose was the Empressís favorite flower and she loves novels about Knightís life, so the roses in Alexandria were represented by an innumerable variety of shapes, varieties and shades.
 Even the coat of arms of "Alexandria", invented at the request of Nicholas I by the poet V. A. Zhukovsky, depicted a blue heraldic shield with a knight's sword passed through a wreath of white roses.